boomerang-io/carbon-addons-boomerang-react/README.md

 ## Boomerang theme

-Using the Boomerang theme is not as straightforward unfortunately.
-It takes two steps.
+Do you want to continue using the Boomerang theme?
+Unfortunately it is not as straightforward but it's not too bad.
+Follow the following steps

-## Step 1
+## Step 1 - Styles

-Import the individual Carbon packages individually as follows:
+Import the individual Carbon packages and addons styles as follows:

 ```scss
 // app.scss